fjgarlin/math_formatter/readme.md

 (*ie: 3 * ( 4 + 7 + 6 ) * 6* ) and visit the node

 - Run unit tests: `./vendor/bin/phpunit -c web/core/phpunit.xml.dist web/modules/custom/math_formatter/`

-## TODO

-- **IMPORTANT:** Improve string parsing method as at the moment the tokens need to be separated by space.

-- Add more tests.